gardener/gardener/docs/api-reference/operator.md

 </td>
 <td>
 <em>(Optional)</em>
 <p>PollInterval is the interval of how often the GitHub API is polled for issue updates.
-This field is only
+This field is used as a
+fallback mechanism to ensure state synchronization, even when there is a GitHub webhook configuration.
+If a webhook event is missed or not successfully delivered, the polling will help catch up on any missed updates.
-meaningful when there is no GitHub webhook configuration, i.e., when the referenced secret does not contain the &lsquo;webhookSecret&rsquo; key.
-In this case, if this field is not provided, it will be implicitly defaulted with <code>15m</code>.</p>
+If this field is not provided and there is no &lsquo;webhookSecret&rsquo; key in the referenced secret, it will be implicitly defaulted to <code>15m</code>.</p>
 </td>
 </tr>
 </tbody>